Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

 where $ \mathcal{X}$ is the dataset for testing.
 In \cite{ren2022vulverifications}, there are two bounds defined for the adversarial perturbation, which are: \begin{itemize} \item Upper bound $\overline{\delta}_\emph{\textbf{x}}$: Given a specific instance $\emph{\textbf{x}}$, the adversarial perturbation $\delta_\emph{\textbf{x}}$ is always smaller than the upper bound $\overline{\delta}_\emph{\textbf{x}}$; \item Lower bound $\underline{\delta}_\emph{\textbf{x}}$: Given a specific instance $\emph{\textbf{x}}$, the adversarial perturbation $\delta_\emph{\textbf{x}}$ is always larger than the lower bound $\underline{\delta}_\emph{\textbf{x}}$; \end{itemize}

-Considering the specifics of power systems, a new metric is proposed in \cite{zhang2022pcrvisaps}\cite{zhang2022corestability} to compute the robustness of MLsgAPPs.
-If there is no feasible solution for the robustness evaluation problem, then it means that the adversarial perturbation violates the intrinsic constraints.
-Therefore, the robust data point is defined as the data point that cannot be perturbed to meet all the constraints (e.g., misleading, power balance, power limit, and BDD) specified by power systems.
-The number of robust data points is represented by the RoC metric, which is given by
+Considering the specifics of power systems, a new metric is proposed in \cite{zhang2022pcrvisaps, zhang2022corestability} to compute the robustness of MLsgAPPs.
+If there is no feasible solution for the robustness evaluation problem, then it means that the adversarial perturbation violates the constraints specified in power systems.
+The corresponding data point is defined as the robust data point, which cannot be perturbed to meet all constraints (e.g., misleading, power balance, power limit, and BDD).
+The number of robust data points is represented by the RoC metric, that is